AyabongaQwabi/historybook_to_dataset/README.md

-# History Book to Dataset Generator
+# History Book to Dataset Generator ( PDF to dataset )

 A Python tool that converts history books (PDF format) into question-answer datasets suitable for training AI models.
 The tool uses natural language processing and AI to automatically generate high-quality Q&A pairs from historical texts.